 Translate

-Literacy Instruction
+Literacy Instruction in District 90

 In September 2023, District 90 initiated a comprehensive review of our literacy curriculum, with the goal of identifying and implementing improved resources for reading instruction.
 The review is led by The District 90 Literacy Curriculum Review Committee, which is composed of teachers, instructional specialists, and administrators from across the school district.
 Involving teachers and instructional specialists in the review process is critical to ensuring that the resulting curriculum choice is an excellent fit for our students across grade levels and will be implemented with fidelity.

 Successful implementation of a new curriculum is a multi-step process, including review of recent research, evaluating possible curricula, piloting preferred alternatives, reviewing results, selecting the strongest program(s), and providing development for teachers in how to deploy the new materials.
-While selection and implementation of a new curriculum can typically require up to two years, the Committee has accelerated their process to enable piloting the new curriculum in September 2024, approval of the new curriculum in December 2024, and implementation across all schools in January 2025.
+While selection and implementation of a new curriculum can typically require up to two years, the Committee accelerated their process to enable piloting the new curriculum in September 2024, approval of the new curriculum in December 2024, and implementation across all schools in January 2025.

-Literacy Curriculum Review Committee Progress
+Literacy Curriculum Review Committee Timeline

 On December 5, 2023, the Board of Education held a Literacy Instruction Forum to enable learning and discussion on the topic among parents and community members.
 After a presentation on the current and future literacy instruction in D90, community participants engaged in small group discussion at tables with a D90 Administrator and Board Member.
 Review the presentation.

-On January 9, 2024, the Literacy Curriculum Review Committee gave an update at the Board of Education Committe of the Whole Meeting on their work reviewing potential new curricular resources.
+On January 9, 2024, the Literacy Curriculum Review Committee gave an update at the Board of Education Committee of the Whole Meeting on their work reviewing potential new curricular resources.
 Review the presentation and vetting rubrics by grade level group.

-On April 15, 2024, The Literacy Review Committee gave an update on progress at the Board of Education meeting, using these slides.
+On April 15, 2024, the Literacy Review Committee gave an update on progress at the Board of Education meeting, using these slides.
 The group of 33 District 90 educators representing each grade level completed their evaluation of the possible curricular resources working in grade-level bands, using rubrics and a scoring scale.
 Prior to the review, the group conducted a comprehensive review of the latest research on how kids learn to read and write, compiled in this spreadsheet.
-Because the group determined this winter that none of the comprehensive programs adequately address foundational skills for the lower grades (such as phonics and phonemic awareness), a pilot is already underway this spring with two resources, “Fundations Foundational Skills”, published by Wilson Language Training Corporation and “Bridge to Reading Foundational Skills,” published by Heggerty.
+Because the group determined this winter that none of the comprehensive programs adequately address foundational skills for the lower grades (such as phonics and phonemic awareness), a pilot is already underway this spring with two resources, Fundations Foundational Skills, published by Wilson Language Training Corporation and Bridge to Reading Foundational Skills, published by Heggerty.

-For the fall 2024 pilots across all grade levels, the group identified two resources for grades K-5, “Into Reading,” published by Houghton Mifflin Harcourt, and “Being a Reader” and “Being a Writer,” published by Collaborative Classroom.
-The group identified two resources for grades 6-8, “Wit and Wisdom,” published by Great Minds and “EL Education,” published by Imagine Learning.
+For the fall 2024 pilots across all grade levels, the group identified two resources for grades K-5, Into Reading, published by Houghton Mifflin Harcourt, and Being a Reader and Being a Writer, published by Collaborative Classroom.
+The group identified two resources for grades 6-8, Wit and Wisdom, published by Great Minds and EL Education, published by Imagine Learning.
 Estimated materials and training costs for the pilot are $36,821.

 During the Jun 4, 2024 Committee of the Whole Meeting, the Literacy Review Committee gave an update on the anticipated costs of adoption of each of the curricular materials that the District is considering.
 As instructional materials now incorporate more comprehensive assessment, enhanced progress monitoring, and expanded professional learning support, prices have increased substantially since the last English language arts materials adoption in 2018.
 Review the overview, or acces all the board meeting materials housed in Boardbook